ibm-cloud-docs/CDN/faqs.md

 Favorite groups names must be unique.
 Unfavorite groups do not have this limitation.
 {:note}

-## In what status is a CDN allowed to perform multiple file purge?
+## In what status is a CDN allowed to perform multiple file purges?
 {: #what-status-is-cdn-allowed-for-multiple-file-purge}
 {: faq}